Coffea Arabica: The Secrets of Your Favorite Coffee’s Origin

 What is Coffea Arabica?

-Coffea Arabica, also known as the Coffee Arabica plant, is a species of coffee plant that produces high-quality coffee beans.
-It is widely considered the most consumed and prized coffee species worldwide.
+Coffea Arabica, also called the Coffee Arabica plant, is the coffee species that produces high-quality coffee beans.
+It’s the most consumed and most prized coffee species in the world, accounting for around 60 percent of global production and the vast majority of specialty coffee.

 Where does the Arabica coffee tree originate from?